mlhaufe/brevity/README.md

 }
 ```

-Adding a new Data type: `Mul(left, right)` is easy to do in OO style, just create a new class.
+Adding a new data type: `Mul(left, right)` is easy to do in OO style, just create a new class.

 ```ts
 class Mul implements Exp {